Book Book Your Stay

 What gear do I need for the Narrows?

-Closed-toe shoes with good grip (canyoneering shoes or sturdy hiking boots), a walking stick or trekking poles, and synthetic layers.
-Several outfitters in Springdale rent Narrows-specific packages including neoprene socks, shoes, and dry pants.
+Closed-toe shoes with good grip, neoprene socks, a walking stick or trekking poles, and synthetic layers.

 Stay Here, Wade the Narrows Tomorrow